yhsong98/yhsong98.github.io/_pages/cv.md

 ======
 * PhD in Bioengineering, The University of Tokyo, 2027 (expected)
 * MSc in Information Science, Japan Advanced Isstitute of Science and Technology, 2023
-* BEng in Information Security, Hefei University of Ttechnology, 2019
+* BEng in Information Security, Hefei University of Technology, 2019

 Work experience
 ======